ARM-software/CMSIS_5/CMSIS/NN/README.md

 ### Compiler options
 Default optimization level is Ofast.
 Please change according to project needs.
 Just bear in mind it will impact performance.
+With only optimization level -O0, ARM_MATH_AUTOVECTORIZE needs to be defined.

 The compiler option '-fomit-frame-pointer' is enabled by default at -O and higher.
 With no optimization level you may need to specifiy '-fomit-frame-pointer' as a minimum.